jennyrud/coins-forter/README.md

 ## Implementation Details

 NodeJs server with express and tyepscript.
 Used celebrate with Joi for query params quick validation.
-It can be extended to support different date formats (not doing it now)
+It can be extended to support more date formats (not doing it now).
+Also there is no validation that the symbols actually exists, you can enter funny values and just get a funny response.

 getCoinsData return Coins data from external CryptoCompare API.
 I used two different end points, to be able to do the calculations I'm using USD as the